-Desktop Computers
+Personal Computers

-Desktop computers can be found in the offices of most organisations, from very large corporations, down to very small businesses.
+Personal computers can be found in the offices of most organisations, from very large corporations, down to very small businesses.
 They are used for budgeting, accounting, letter writing, developing marketing materials, keeping contact of customers and suppliers, small inventories, and much more.
-They are also found in many homes where they are used for writing letters, homework, accessing the internet, sending electronic mail, personal banking, and the like.
+They are also found in most homes where they are used for writing letters, homework, accessing the internet, sending electronic mail, personal banking, and the like.

-Desktop computers can store large amounts of data and are fast at processing data.
-They offer the cheapest form of computing, being available from as little as a few hundred dollars/pounds/euros.
+Personal computers can store large amounts of data and are relatively fast at processing data.
+Personal computers offer the cheapest form of computing, costing from one thousand to three thousand dollars/pounds/euros.